Siddharth-224/ECN-LAB/README.md

  *6.Using the tabulated values, verify Kirchoff’s laws practically, and verify it theoretically.*

 **RESULT:**

+*Thus Kirchoff's current law and Kirchoff's voltage law are verified practically and theoretically*

 *ThusKirchoff’s Current Law and Kirchoff’s Voltage law are verified practically and theoretically.*